siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Require as little translation from common image formats to streaming protocol formats as possible.
 Specifically, we are looking at [BMP](https://en.wikipedia.org/wiki/BMP_file_format) and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image file formats.

-- Ideally we could stream BMP or PNG image files directly to the controller, taking advantage of compression methods already used in those files.
+- Get as close to the bit utilization in the raw BMP or PNG file as possible.
+Ideally we could stream BMP or PNG image files directly to the controller, taking advantage of compression methods already used in those files.

 ##Protocol Design
 Some vocabulary - mostly taken from the BMP and PNG formats